jutge-org/yogi/README.md

 The `read` function returns a value of the same type as requested.
 For instance, `read(int)` returns an `int`.

 The `scan` function returns `None` or a value of the same type as requested.
 For instance, `scan(int)` returns an `Optional[int]`, that is, a `None` or an `int`.

+Each element from the `tokens` iterator returns a value of the same type as requested.
+For instance, `tokens(int)` return a stream of `int` values.

 The next table sumarizes this typing: